ihbrune/Anti-DoS-Valve/README.md

 * `<NumberOfSlots>`: If the factor is set to the number of slots, then it would sufficient if an IP address had once too many accesses in the past to block it immediately in a new slot.
 Also a number of slots, in which the IP address has always been below the threshold, can eventually lead to a blockade.
 All values greater than 1 have this potential.

+**monitorMode**

+Since version 1.2.0 the valve offers a second operation mode: *marking mode*.
+A detailed explanation of this mode is given below.
+If the parameter is omitted then the mode is *blocking*, which is the default behavior described until now.
+If you want to set the blocking mode explicitly you can use the parameter value *"BLOCKING"*.

+To use the marking mode set the parameter to *"MARKING"*.
+The value is case insensitive.

 **simulationMode**

-This option allows you to simulate the valves actions without actually blocking any request.
+Since version 1.1.0 this option allows you to simulate the valves actions without actually blocking (or marking) any request.
 It is *false* by default.
 When set to *true* it still prints logging information and is thus allowing you to get a feeling for the impact of your settings.

 # Sample Configurations